Skip to main content | Skip to section menu | Access keys.

 Type

-The Council has a range of different types of housing across Clackmannanshire and in most instances you can choose which type of property you would like.
-It is however important to note that the choices you can make will be limited by what is available.
+The Council has a range of different types of housing across Clackmannanshire.
+You can choose which type of property you would like, but your choices may be limited by what is currently available.
 In particular, you may wish to consider the following:

-Well over half of the properties which become available for letting each year are flats.
+• Majority of properties available for letting are flats

-Properties on the ground floor will be prioritised for tenants who have been assessed as requiring this type of property for their health or mobility.
+• Ground floor priorities will be prioritised for tenants who have an assessed health or medical need.

 Location

-If I am in arrears with my rent will this affect my chance from receiving offers?
+If I am in rent arrears, will this affect my chance of receiving offers?

-If you have rent arrears or other tenancy related debt for your current or any previous tenancies you had this may lead to you being suspended for receiving offers.
+We may suspend your application if you have rent arrears or other tenancy-related debt for your current or any previous tenancies.

 The Council will not suspend from receiving an offer in the following circumstances: